 With a SEP plan, an IRA is set up for each employee, and the employer will contribute directly to each SEP IRA.
 Employers are allowed to adjust the amount they contribute throughout the year, which makes it ideal for employers who experience highs and lows in revenue during different seasons.

-To get set up, all you have to do is fill out the 5035-SEP form and follow all of the instructions.
+To get set up, you must fill out the 5035-SEP form3 and follow all of the instructions.
 Administrative costs for these plans are minimal and require no annual filing.

 A savings incentive match plan for employees

 A savings incentive match plan for employees (SIMPLE) IRA is a plan where both the employer and the employee can make contributions.

 Employees may make contributions via salary deductions, and the employer must make matching or nonelective contributions.
 All contributions are sent directly to each employee's SIMPLE IRA.